Why collars can cause hypothyroidism and other health problems

 Now, take a deep breath, squeeze and pull back with all your force keeping your thumbs connected.

 This is how many dogs feel when they are pulling on their leash that is attached to a collar.

 If you are still keen to continue with this experiment, put a choke chain around your neck, attach it to a leash and ask a friend to pull and jerk on it periodically.
 Welcome to the dog world!

-Just a few minutes after starting our walk, I noticed a man with a young German shepherd on a leash.
-The poor little pup was struggling to say hi however his human had a different idea.
+Just a few minutes after starting our walk, I noticed a man with a young German Shepherd on a leash.
+The poor little pup was struggling to say hi, however, his human had a different idea.
 He was determined to prevent his dog from coming closer to us by yanking and jerking harshly on the leash that was attached to a choke chain.
 With every yank, I caught myself closing my eyes, cringing and feeling terribly sorry for the poor dog.
 He was coughing and gagging with every jerk and had no idea what was going on.

-Suddenly the voice in my head whispered: “Peter, you must say something, this poor dog is helpless” the voice went on, “maybe the man is not even aware of what is going on.
+Suddenly the voice in my head whispered: “Peter, you must say something, this poor dog is helpless.”
+The voice went on, “Maybe the man is not even aware of what is going on."

-“Excuse me,” I started with hesitation, “You may not be aware of this but the choke chain you are using can cause a life long injury and damage and I thought you may want to know why”.
+“Excuse me,” I started with hesitation.
+“You may not be aware of this, but the choke chain you are using can cause a life-long injury and damage, and I thought you may want to know why.”

-2. Origin of collars and their effect
+Origin of collars and their effects

 No one really knows when the use of collars started.
 Perhaps it was the way the cave people restrained their wild dogs from running away.
 However, the first reference to dog collars comes from Ancient Egypt.